arjunchak12/Sky-130RTLDesignandSynthseis/README.md

 But when synthesized and GLS waveform is observed, no latches are synthesized and proper waveforms are observed.
 (day4_7).
 Hence, blocking statements have to be used with care.

+## Day 5
+During the last day of the workshop, we dealt with if and case statements as well as for and generate statements.
+Several bad coding styles of these constructs and their repurcussions in synthesis were also studied

+### If constructs
+The if else-if else set are priority statements.
+They yield an array of muxes and their syntax will be as follows.
+(Syntax picture)
+There is an inherent danger when it comes to if statements called the infered latch.
+When if statements are incomplete, the cases which are not dealt with produce a latch to hold on to the previous values.
+However, such infered latches are not always bad, and are an integral part of counter design
+(counter picture)

+### Case Cosnstructs.
+The case statement does not hold any priority.
+Infact, it synthesizes a single mux when coded properly.
+However, when not all cases are dealt with, we again get an infered latch
+(Case caveat 1)
+To deal with this problem, we use a default statement to deal with all other cases.
+There is another case caveat called partial assignements.
+In such assignments, the default case will not be able to stop the generation of an infered latch.
+This arises when all the variables are not dealt with in all cases.
+(case caveat2)
+Another caveat is the case of an overlapping case.
+When two cases in a switch case are essentially the same, but evaluate different outputs, the simulator and the synthesizer get confused.
+This is another caveat that has to be taken care of.

+### If construct labs

+### Case construct labs

+### Loop and generate statements
+There are two main looping constructs in verilog.
+These are the for loop and the generate for.
+The for loop is used for evaluating expressions while the generate loop is used to obtain multiple instances of a particular module.
+Examples of the two are given below
+(for loop)
+(generate loop)